studio24/mac-setup/mac-setup.md

 * Alfred - if you want to use this open the app to configure it
 * Google Drive - open up the app and sign in
 * Microsoft Office - open up Microsoft Word to sign in to your Microsoft 365 account
+* [SonicWall Mobile Connect](vpn.md)

+### ESET endpoint security

+This is our anti-virus and security software, which everyone needs to run on their computers.

-* ESET security - you'll be sent an email invititation to download this.
+You'll be sent an email invititation to download this.
 Follow all instructions on setup.

-* [SonicWall Mobile Connect](vpn.md)
+You can remove ESET from the dock via:

+* Go to ESET > Preferences
+* Go to Preferences > User > Interface
+* Untick "Present application in Dock"

 ### Access to web-based tools